Medically reviewed by Drugs.com. Last updated on Jun 2, 2021.

 In a normal heart rhythm, electrical signals travel from the heart's upper chambers (atria) to the heart's lower chambers (ventricles), causing the ventricles to contract and pump blood.
 In ventricular fibrillation, rapid, irregular electrical signals cause the ventricles to quiver uselessly instead of pumping blood.

 Things that may increase your risk of ventricular fibrillation include:

 - A heart defect you're born with (congenital heart disease)

 - Heart muscle disease (cardiomyopathy)

-- Injuries that cause damage to the heart muscle, such as electrocution
+- Injuries that cause damage to the heart muscle, such as being struck by lightning

 Ventricular fibrillation is always diagnosed in an emergency situation.
-Your doctors will know if you're in ventricular fibrillation based on results from:
+A pulse check will reveal no pulse if sudden cardiac death occurred.

-Tests to diagnose the cause of ventricular fibrillation
+Tests to diagnose and determine the cause of ventricular fibrillation include:

 - Chest X-ray.
 An X-ray image of your chest allows your doctor to check the size and shape of your heart and its blood vessels.